open/close all folders

 - Book Dumb: He's only read fifteen books in his lifetime, he's very bad at basic math, and his spelling and penmanship leaves much to be desired.

-- Brilliant but Lazy: Whenever he has to do any actual paperwork far from the action, or soldier through a "slump," he's in agony.
+- Brilliant, but Lazy: Whenever he has to do any actual paperwork far from the action, or soldier through a "slump," he's in agony.

-- Broken Pedestal: In "Old School", he's is initially thrilled to meet his idol, reporter Jimmy Brogan, who wrote a true crime novel about 1970s New York cops that inspired Peralta to become a cop.
+- In "Old School", he's is initially thrilled to meet his idol, reporter Jimmy Brogan, who wrote a true crime novel about 1970s New York cops that inspired Peralta to become a cop.
 He gradually becomes disillusioned with Brogan's hard-edged 'old school' ways until he eventually punches Brogan after Brogan makes a homophobic slur about Captain Holt.

-- Can't Hold His Liquor: Heavily implied in "Old School" after an epic evening of drinking with 'old school' reporter Jimmy Brogan.
+- Can't Hold His Liquor: Possibly implied in "Old School" after an epic evening of drinking with 'old school' reporter Jimmy Brogan.
 His increasingly incoherent drunken texts to Santiago suggest that he finds hard liquor a bit difficult to cope with, and the next morning he's a shattered hungover wreck for hours.

 - Catch Phrase: He has a tendency to refer to things he finds brilliantly practical as "smort."
 (Not "smart," "smort.")